notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

    = help: the trait `std::marker::Sized` is not implemented for `str`
 ```

 Ugh.
-It's saying the second argument to `context.add()` doesn't have a size that can be verified at compile time.
+It's saying the second parameter to `context.add()` doesn't have a size that can be verified at compile time.
-It apparently needs to know that information.
 If we check out the rust docs for the [Sized] trait,
 we'll see that it says